National Socialist Working Association: Formation

 The Working Association was Strasser's attempt to consolidate the then still young and divergent Party organizations in northern and western Germany.
-The Gauleiter in these regions were more interested in appealing to the working class masses in the large industrial cities of northern Germany through a greater emphasis on social aims, than were the members of the Party leadership based in the more rural area of Bavaria.
+The in these regions were more interested in appealing to the working class masses in the large industrial cities of northern Germany through a greater emphasis on social aims, than were the members of the Party leadership based in the more rural area of Bavaria.
 Consequently, their ideological approach was more attuned to the "socialist" or "anti-capitalist" element of National Socialism.

 In addition, there were longstanding personal animosities between the northerners and many of the leaders of the Party in Bavaria.
 These dated from the time of the Party's dissolution when the two groups belonged to different Nazi front organizations.
 Strasser and northerners who had been in the National Socialist Freedom Movement had an intense hostility towards some Party leaders at the Munich headquarters who had belonged to the rival Greater German People's Community, in particular, Hermann Esser, Julius Streicher and Philipp Bouhler.
 The Working Association organizers sought to curb what they perceived as the growing power and influence of these Munich leaders whom they felt to be too bureaucratic and controlling.